biojppm/rapidyaml/README.md

 ------

-## Installing
+## Installing and using

 First, clone the repo:
 ```bash
 git clone --recursive https://github.com/biojppm/rapidyaml
 ```
 Next, you can either use ryml as a cmake subdirectory or build and install to a directory of your choice.
+Currently [cmake](https://cmake.org/) is required for using ryml; we recommend a recent cmake version, at least 3.13.

 ### Using ryml as cmake subproject